hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02h-GameProg.md

 12. State variables?

-  Why did we use inputStates and gameStates variables?
+  Why did we use `inputStates` and `gameStates` variables?

   a.
 It's just how Professor Buffa programs games.
 It's not a best practice to use state variables like this.<br>
   b.
 A game is a state machine.
 The states are changed depending on user interactions, collisions, or game conditions; and the mainloop will refer to the current states to make the game respond accordingly.<br>
   c.
 We could have changed the x and y coordinates of the player in the key or mouse event listeners, and that would have done the same thing.<br>

-  Ans: <br>
+  Ans: b<br>
-  Example:
+  Example: A game is a state machine.
+The mainloop runs 60 times/s and is able to react rapidly to any state changes.
+Never allocate or de-allocate memory in the mainloop.
+Slow or asynchronous operations must be done outside the mainloop and just change state variables that are checked in the mainloop.